alperbek/CarND-Vehicle-Detection/VehicleDetectionandTracking/VehicleDetectionandTracking.md

 Since there is not much time (October cohort), I decided to postpone it after the end of the term.

 Also, I am thinking about re-implementing the algorithm with the deep learning approach.
-Using SVMs on this project was a nice experience, and makes me wonder what would be the performance of the pipeline with a deep learning approaches.
+Using SVMs on this project was a nice experience, and makes me wonder what would be the performance of the pipeline with a deep learning approach.

 ```python